RevantOrg/Revant/README.md

 * `LAshow.txt`: all pairwise alignments between the reads in a random subset that covers 1X of the genome.
 This is the output of the `LAshow` tool from DALIGNER.
 * `DBdump-lengths.txt`: length of each read.
 This is the output of the `DBdump -rh` tool from DAZZ_DB.
 * `qualityThresholds.txt`: text file containing quality thresholds for deciding low-quality regions.
 Example in `/scripts/1-factorize/qualityThresholds.txt`.
 * `qtrack.txt`: an estimate of intrinsic quality value for each read.
-This can be computed by aligning the 1X subset against, say, a distinct 10X random subset, and running the `DASqv` tool from DALIGNER.
+This can be computed by aligning the 1X subset against, say, a distinct 10X random subset, and by running the `DASqv` tool from DALIGNER.
 *

 ## Running the scripts